-CODE OF CONDUCT ON MOBILE APP TRANSPARENCY
+SHORT FORM NOTICE CODE OF CONDUCT TO PROMOTE TRANSPARENCY IN MOBILE APP PRACTICES

-Preamble: Background Regarding the Principles Underlying the Code of Conduct
+Preamble: Principles Underlying the Code of Conduct

 Below is a voluntary Code of Conduct for mobile application (“app”) short notices developed through the Multi-Stakeholder Process on Application Transparency convened by the United States Department of Commerce.
-The purpose of the short form notices is to provide consumers enhanced transparency about the data collection and sharing practices of apps with which consumers choose to interact.
-This Code of Conduct does not apply to enterprise apps, or to software that a consumer does not interact directly with and that makes a device operate.
+The purpose of the short form notices is to provide consumers enhanced transparency about the data collection and sharing practices of apps that consumers use.
+This code does not apply to software that a consumer does not interact directly with or to inherent functions of the device.

 This Code of Conduct incorporates guidance from privacy, civil liberties, and consumer advocates, app developers, app publishers, and other entities across the mobile ecosystem.
-The transparency created by consistently displaying information about application practices as set forth in the code is intended to help consumers compare and contrast data practices of apps.
-The short notices are intended to enhance consumer trust in app information practices without discouraging innovation in mobile app notice or interfering with or undermining the consumer’s experience.
+The transparency created by displaying information about application practices in a consistent way as set forth in this code is intended to help consumers compare and contrast data practices of apps.
+These short notices seek to enhance consumer trust in app information practices without discouraging innovation in mobile app notice or interfering with or undermining the consumer’s experience.

 This preamble explains the goals of the Code of Conduct and provides some guidance to developers regarding implementation.
 However, it does not impose operational requirements beyond those set forth in Sections II., III., and IV. below.